energise your body

 Can I eat before yoga?

-It's recommended that you practise yoga with an emplty stomach so it is advised that you eat at least two hours before yoga for a full meal and at least one hour before for a snack.
+It's recommended that you practise yoga with an emplty stomach so it's advised that you eat at least two hours before yoga for a light meal and at least one hour before for a snack (e.g. a piece of fruit).
 Certain movements or yoga postures can feel uncomfortable if practised on a full stomach.

 Will I feel stiff after a yoga class?

-No you shouldn't feel stiff after a yoga class.
+No you shouldn't feel stiff after a yoga class as long as you've mindfully practised within your own comfortable range of motion.
+If you're new to yoga, choose the gentle variation of a pose, within a slight range of motion.
 Naturally, you may feel aware of muscles that you haven't used for a while if you're new to yoga.
 Water helps fuel your muscles, so drinking water before and after yoga will help keep muscles flexible as well as help boost your energy levels.
-It's important to always practise yoga mindfully and in a way that's comfortable for your own body, within a class that's suitable for your fitness level and never work into pain.
+It's important to always practise yoga mindfully and in a way that's comfortable for your body, within a class that's suitable for your fitness level and never work into pain.
 Inform your yoga teacher if you experience any difficulties.
 If you do experience any pain please check with your doctor for advice before continuing with yoga.

 Am I too old to start yoga?

-Yoga can be enjoyed by any age group to advanced years and many peoople start yoga after the age of 60, often wishing they'd started sooner.
-Yoga poses can be adapted for every age group and to suit different fitness levels.
+Yoga can be enjoyed by any age group and many people start yoga after the age of 60, often wishing they'd started sooner.
+Yoga poses can be adapted for every age group and to suit different fitness and flexibility levels.

 How old is yoga?

 Yoga is an ancient philosoply that originated in India; it is the science of wellbeing.
 The development of yoga can be traced back to over 5000 years ago.
-It is not a religion and can be practised by anyone of any faith.
-To say that the word Yoga itself is a religion makes as much sense as saying that the words Union or Holistic are themselves religions.
-Yoga means union; we unite the breath with the mind and body while mindfully practising postures or meditation.
+Yoga is not a religion and can be practised by anyone of any faith.
+To say that the word Yoga itself is a religion makes as much sense as saying that the words 'union' or 'holistic' are religions, which of course they aren't.
+Yoga means union; we unite the breath with the mind and body while mindfully practising yoga postures, breathing techniques and meditation.
 Through regular practice of yoga you'll discover how to tune into and listen to your body in order to improve your strength, flexibility, coordination, and cardiovascular health, as well as self confidence and overall well-being.

 We're happy to answer any futher questions about yoga - please click here to contact us.